South Jersey wildfire spreads to 600 acres, is 10% contained: NJ Forest Fire Service

 Roughly 30 firefighters and 10 engines are expected to stay at the scene to keep the blaze under control.

-"Right now, things are in our favor.
-The wind has settled down, the sun is in.
-Basically, the conditions to work in are favorable for us.
-I don't anticipate any problems with what our plan is," said Donnelly.
+Crews are now utilizing a backfire operation, which means they will intentionally set fire along the inner edge of the fire line in an effort to change the direction of the blaze.

-He also said there is a contingency plan in place in case of an emergency.
+"This fire started in a very, very remote area.
+Our apparatus could not make access to the fire.
+We made access to the fire on foot, but because we can't get any bulldozers or any fire apparatus to the fire, we have to bring it out to a safe place to contain it," Wyatt said.

-Jackson Road remains open while crews work to keep the flames under control.
+A portion of Jackson Road - from Atsion Road to Tremont Avenue - is closed while crews work to keep the flames under control.

 The cause of the fire is under investigation.